pojntfx/nebulark/README.md

 ## Installation

-Just visit [nebulark.space](https://nebulark.space/).
+Just visit [nebulark.space](https://nebulark.space/); all modern browsers (Chrome, Firefox, Safari) are supported.
 Currently, there are just some examples, but as we continue development you'll be able to create and join a nebula, upload your sparks etc.

 ## License